ubarsc/pylidar/doc/source/processorexamples.rst

 Interpolation
 -------------

 Support for interpolation techniques is included with PyLidar.
+Note that all the data for the area to be interpolated needs too be read in - the :func:`pylidar.toolbox.spatial.readLidarPoints` makes this easier.
 The following example shows how to interpolate with the :func:`pylidar.toolbox.interpolation.interpGrid` function and also how to filter by classification::